-Telangana Encounter: SC to appoint it’s ex Judge to look into the case, hearing on Thursday
+Telangana Encounter: SC to appoint it’s ex-Judge to look into the case, hearing on Thursday

+Telangana Encounter: SC to appoint ex-Judge to look into the case, hearing on Thursday

 Hyderabad, Dec 11: The Supreme Court on Wednesday said that it proposes to appoint a former Supreme Court judge to inquire into the petition filed against the Telangana Encounter.
 The court's hearing will be held on Thursday.